Keyboard shortcuts

 }

-When we try to compile this we should get an error like so:
+When we try to compile the above we should get an error like so:

 $ cmake --build build